mendix/docs/content/studio/domain-models.md

     ![](attachments/domain-models/new-association.png)

+A module name is indicated next to the entity name in brackets.

 {{% alert type="info" %}}

-The module is indicated next to the entity name in the brackets.
-If you select the entity from another module, you will create a cross-  module association.
-For more information, see section [5 Cross-Module Associations](domain-models-association-properties#cross-module-associations) in *Association Properties*.
+If you select the entity from another module, you will create a cross-module association.
+For more information, see the [Cross-Module Associations](domain-models-association-properties#cross-module-associations) section in *Association Properties*.
 The entities of the current module are listed first.

 {{% /alert %}}

 ## 6 Specifying Properties

-In the domain model, you can manage the properties of the entities, attributes, and associations on the **Properties** tab.
+In the domain model, you can manage the properties of entities, attributes, and associations on the **Properties** tab.

 At the bottom of the tab you can see the **Delete** button.